New DBA in the cloud – Managing your single and pooled databases in Azure SQL Database

 For making sure you’re on the right compute size, you can monitor your query and database resource consumption through one of the above-mentioned ways in “How do I monitor the performance and resource utilization in SQL Database”.
 Should you find that your queries/databases are consistently running hot on CPU/Memory etc. you can consider scaling up to a higher compute size.
 Similarly, if you note that even during your peak hours, you don’t seem to use the resources as much; consider scaling down from the current compute size.

 If you have a SaaS app pattern or a database consolidation scenario, consider using an Elastic pool for cost optimization.
 Elastic pool is a great way to achieve database consolidation and cost-optimization.
 To read more about managing multiple databases using elastic pool, see: Manage pools and databases.

 How often do I need to run database integrity checks for my database

 SQL Database uses some smart techniques that allow it to handle certain classes of data corruption automatically and without any data loss.
 These techniques are built in to the service and are leveraged by the service when need arises.
 On a regular basis, your database backups across the service are tested by restoring them and running DBCC CHECKDB on it.
 If there are issues, SQL Database proactively addresses them.
 Automatic page repair is leveraged for fixing pages that are corrupt or have data integrity issues.
 The database pages are always verified with the default CHECKSUM setting that verifies the integrity of the page.
 SQL Database proactively monitors and reviews the data integrity of your database and, if issues arise, addresses them with the highest priority.
 In addition to these, you may choose to optionally run your own integrity checks at your will.
 For more information, see Data Integrity in SQL Database

 Data movement after migration

-Export: You can export your Azure SQL Database as a BACPAC file from the Azure portal.
+Export: You can export your Azure SQL database as a BACPAC file from the Azure portal

-Learn about Azure SQL Database.
+Learn about SQL Database.